 Causes of Acute arterial occlusion - kidney

-The kidneys are very sensitive to the amount of blood that flows to them.
-The main artery that supplies blood to the kidney is called the renal artery.
-Any reduction of blood flow through the renal artery can impair kidney function.
-If it continues, a complete blockage of blood flow to the kidney often results in permanent kidney failure.
+The kidneys need a good blood supply.
+The main artery to the kidney is called the renal artery.
+Reduced blood flow through the renal artery can hurt kidney function.
+A complete blockage of blood flow to the kidney can often result in permanent kidney failure.

-A narrowing of the renal artery, called renal artery stenosis, increases the risk of a sudden blockage because a clot forms in the narrowed artery.
+A narrowing of the renal artery is called renal artery stenosis.
+This condition increases the risk of a sudden blockage.

 Acute arterial occlusion - kidney Symptoms

-If the other kidney is not fully functioning, blockage of the renal artery may cause symptoms of acute kidney failure.
+If your other kidney is not working fully, blockage of the renal artery may cause symptoms of acute kidney failure.
 Other symptoms of acute arterial occlusion of the renal artery include:

 - Abdominal pain

 - Abrupt decrease in urine output

 - Flank pain or pain in the side